Finding the Way Through Your Dual Diagnosis Addiction Treatment

 Get Help You Deserve for Dual Diagnosis

-Young men with an addiction to drugs or alcohol also often struggle with multiple mental health issues.
+Young men and women with an addiction to drugs or alcohol also often struggle with multiple mental health issues.
 A dual diagnosis (also called a co-occurring disorder) is when addiction is complicated by a simultaneous mental health disorder.
 Windward Way has the clinical partnerships to effectively treat dual diagnosis, both within our drug rehab, and also our alcohol treatment center.
 Here is a list of mental health diagnoses we frequently encounter in young men:

 - Major and Minor Depression